leonardblier/alrao/docs/index.md

 modified, the pre-classifier architecture being unchanged.

 #### The Alrao update.
-Alg. [\[algo:alrao\]](#algo:alrao){reference-type="ref"
-reference="algo:alrao"} presents the full Alrao algorithm for use with SGD (other optimizers like Adam are treated similarly).
 The updates for the pre-classifier, classifier, and model averaging weights are as follows.

 -   The update rule for the pre-classifier is the usual SGD one, with per-feature learning rates.
 For each feature $i$ in each layer $l$,